 In addition, the government pays close attention to businesses or individuals who do not follow taxation rules to make a profit.
 Our tax system is classified as indirect and direct taxes, and Minimum Alternative Tax, also known as the MAT, is a type of tax that falls within the indirect tax category.
 Let's define Minimum Alternative Tax and look at the basics of this tax classification.

 Did you know?

 Have you wondered whether MAT applies to loss-making companies or not?
 MAT is just for those companies, but a similar concept applies to various taxpayers in the form of AMT (Alternate Minimum Tax).
 Previously at 18.5%, MAT was levied on the book profits.
 However, in 2019, the Finance Act amended it to be charged at 15% on the book profits.
 The following section discusses the basic aspects to explain the Minimum Alternative Tax.

-How to Define Minimum Alternative Tax?
+What is Minimum Alternative Tax?

 Basic Aspects to Define Minimum Alternative Tax